Exercises of Commencement

 Residence Life Checklist

-• Sign up with your RLC to check out of your room.
-Students who do not check out with their RLC forfeit their opportunity to appeal any damage/excessive cleaning charges.
+[ ] Schedule a time to check out of your room with your RLC.
+Students who do not check out with their RLC forfeit their opportunity to appeal damage/excessive cleaning charges.

-• Take your bicycle with you when you leave.
+- Take all your belongings, including your bicycle, with you when you leave.

-Network Account Information Graduating seniors and ninth semester students will receive a six-month extension of their current directory account.
-See www.grinnell.edu/its/policy/gradsenior for complete information about account extensions for graduating and ninth semester students.
-You can modify passwords or check account status at www.passwordreset.grinnell.edu.
-Make sure you can access the server prior to leaving campus.
-All borrowed network hubs and equipment signed out from the AV Center must be returned.
+With the move to Office 365, graduating seniors and ninth semester students will continue to have email for life using your Grinnell College Office 365 email account.
+Network access to storage will be available for six-months following commencement.
+You may modify passwords or check account status at https://passwordreset.grinnell.edu.
+Please make sure you are able to access the server prior to leaving campus.
+All borrowed equipment signed out from the AV Center must be returned.
 Your account will be charged for replacement costs if not returned, which could put a hold on your records.
-If you would like copies of academic digital works, theatre performances, or music recitals (providing that you or the department recorded the event), please bring the original media and one DVD-R to the AV Center for a copy.
+If you would like copies of previously recorded academic digital works, theatre performances, or music recitals, please bring the original media and one DVD-R to the AV Center for a copy.
 The original media will be held by the department or may already be at the AV Center.
-This must be requested at least two weeks before the end of the semester due to the high volume of requests.
-Check your Senior Packet and e-mail for more important IT information and announcements.
+Copies must be requested at least two weeks before the end of the semester due to the high volume of requests.

 The Office of Development and Alumni Relations